-AIS has always endeavoured to anticipate customers' needs and expand ahead of time.
+AIS has always tried to anticipate its customers' needs and expand ahead of time.
 In line with that thinking, we are currently working on the expansion of phase 2 of our Patan plant.
 As this is a modular expansion, it's capital and operating cost and therefore it's overall competitiveness will be better than where we stand at Phase 1.